Skip to Content

 The BApplEcon is based on a solid foundation of compulsory courses, but provides flexibility for you to choose courses yourself.
 You can specialise in a particular area or retain a general focus.
 You can also include a minor in accountancy, finance or valuation and property management.

-Massey University’s business and management studies in the top 250 (by QS (Quacquarelli Symonds) rankings).
-We are also ranked in the top 150 universities worldwide for business administration and finance programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.
+Massey University’s business and management studies and its economics and econometrics programmes are ranked in the top 250 in the world (by QS (Quacquarelli Symonds).
+We are also ranked in the top 150 universities worldwide for business administration, communication and finance programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

-Applied economics will prepare you for a range of roles in the economics analysis and policy-making arena within New Zealand and internationally.
+Applied economics will prepare you for a range of roles in the economic analysis and policy-making arena within New Zealand and globally.
+This is the most versatile analytical degree which can be equally at home in the government sector as well as in the high-paced world of international banking.

 Page authorised by Director, Student Administration